Komaram Bheem (film)

-Komaram Bheem is a 1990 Telugu language biographical film directed by Allani Sridhar, It is based on the early 20th century tribal leader Komaram Bheem and stars Bhoopal Reddy as the titular character.
+Komaram Bheem is a 1990 Indian Telugu-language biographical film directed by Allani Sridhar, It is based on the early 20th century tribal leader Komaram Bheem and stars Bhoopal Reddy as the titular character.

 The film turned out to be a commercial as well as critical success.
 The film two Nandi Awards including Best Film on National Integration and Best First Film of a Director for Sridhar.

 Plot

 The film follows the struggle of Gond Tribals the 1940s in Adilabad district against the oppressive rule of the Nizam.
 It focuses on the real life hero, Komaram Bheem, who led the resistance.